Aakash-Malhan/medical-rag/README.md

 Build a **medical literature assistant** that:

-- Retrieves the most relevant **peer-reviewed COVID-19 papers** for a clinical/research question.
+    Retrieves the most relevant **peer-reviewed COVID-19 papers** for a clinical/research question.
-- Generates **concise, grounded summaries** that explicitly cite the underlying articles.
+    Generates concise, grounded summaries that explicitly cite the underlying article.
-- Enforces **safety guardrails**: educational tone only, no patient-specific advice or treatment plans.
+    Enforces safety guardrails: educational tone only, no patient-specific advice or treatment plans.

 This is positioned as a **decision-support / research helper**, not a replacement for clinicians.